clokk/mdmcp-unity/Documentation/MDMCPServer.md

 - `EditorActionPayload.cs`: Flexible `payload` container (JSON token).

 - `MCPUtils.cs`: Common utilities for property setting, path resolution, type finding, object serialization, etc.

 ---

+## 2.1.
+AI Agent Context Recommendation

+If you are using an AI assistant/agent to automate or test Editor tasks, include this guide file in the agent’s context so it understands the API and envelopes:

+- `Packages/com.clokk.mdmcp-unity/Documentation/MDMCPServer.md`

+---